 Test or calibration equipment are still a major part of ISO/IEC 17025:2017 and are, even more so, a challenge for accredited (and in-process of becoming accredited) test and calibration labs.
 Are you ready?
 Will you receive audit findings or commendations?

 I believe in the Pareto Principle (80:20 rule), so let’s get the most return for our efforts by focusing on the five most-often cited equipment clauses resulting in written audit findings.

 Here are the first two of the five most-often cited equipment clauses...

 Verification is defined at “provision of objective evidence that a given item fulfils specified requirements”.
 Source = ISO/IEC Guide 99:2007 International vocabulary of metrology -- Basic and general concepts and associated terms (VIM)

-And instead of paying $200 for a copy of ISO/IEC Guide 99:2007, just download the same thing for FREE at: https://www.bipm.org/en/publications/guides/vim.html).
+And instead of paying $200 for a copy of ISO/IEC Guide 99:2007, just download for FREE the original document, JCGM 100:2008 (2012) Evaluation of Measurement Data - Guide to the Expression of Uncertainty in Measurement, aka "The GUM".
 See?
 You’re saving money already!